PINTO0309/openvino2tensorflow/README.md

 ## 4. Setup
 ### 4-1. **[Environment construction pattern 1]** Execution by Docker (`strongly recommended`)
 You do not need to install any packages other than Docker.
+It consumes 24GB of storage.
 ```bash
 $ docker pull ghcr.io/pinto0309/openvino2tensorflow:latest
 or